celinaisthegreat/Web-Development/README.md

 * inline-context space, also it doesn't take width or height but it does take margin and padding
 * block-takes line, and unlike the inline it takes in width, height, margin, and padding
 * inline block-context space, and takes in width, height, margin, and padding
+# Bootstrap
+* Bootstrap 5-A place where you can get pieces of code to make your webstite
+* .bg-primary= You can put this in your code to put color into the background
+* .bg-gradient= If you put this with the .bg-primary then it will and a semi transparent fade that ends at the bottom